Waleedsaber22/javaScript/Landing Page/README.md

 ## Development

-**Css File** --> style all html elemets including class active added, for every section also slide up.
+**Css File** --> style all html elemets including class active added for every section also rules applied to slide up class.

 **HTML File** ---> create only HTML elements with out lists that added dynamically using JavaScript.